 The roof is an important element in the overall appearance of your home.
-The right roof color can really add curb appeal, while the wrong color can make the home appear unfinished or awkward to look at.
+As a trusted roofing contractor in Jacksonville FL, we believe that the right roof color can really add curb appeal, while the wrong color can make the home appear unfinished or awkward to look at.
 Knowing how to choose the color of roofing shingles will help ensure that you make a choice that will suit your home’s appearance as well as complimenting your home value and neighborhood.
 Your roof will last a long time so you don’t want to be stuck with the wrong color.
 It can also depend upon the architectural style of your home and upon many other factors ranging from energy efficiency to keeping your next door neighbor happy.
 To learn more, read our 7 steps on how to best choose the right color of shingles for your home!

 1. Consider your climate.
 The color of your shingles will help keep energy bills from skyrocketing.